Segmented Recurrent Transformer: An Efficient Sequence-to-Sequence Model: Conclusion

 \section{Conclusion}

 In this paper, we propose an efficient sequence-to-sequence transformer using segmented recurrent attention.
-Since cross-attention is the computation bottleneck for abstractive summarization, replacing full attention with segmented recurrent attention can largely reduce its computation complexity.
-The proposed Recurrent Accumulate-and-Fire (RAF) layers help approximate full attention at a low overhead.
+Since cross-attention is the computation bottleneck for text summarization, replacing full attention with segmented recurrent attention can largely reduce its computation complexity.
+The proposed RAF neurons help approximate full attention at a low overhead.
 During inference, they utilize the sequential process to accumulate information in their internal memory and bridge information across segments effectively.
-The efficacy of the proposed model is demonstrated through higher ROUGE1 score on multiple summarization datasets compared to a transformer without recurrence.
-Our proposed architecture is especially suitable for summarization and can be used for other generative tasks such as translation and question-answering.
+The efficacy of the proposed model is demonstrated through higher ROUGE scores on multiple summarization datasets compared to other segmented transformers.
+Our proposed architecture is especially suitable for summarization and can be used for other sequence-to-sequence tasks such as translation and question-answering.